Arminas19/CountDown_React/my-app/notes.md

 To Start Application Follow they's steps below:
 1. write this in the terminal first: cd my-app
 2. than write this: npm start
+3. if that dosen't work try npm install and repeat the steps above.
+(Sometimes npm dosnt get installed from requirements.txt file).

 Set-Up installastions:
 1. install npm by using pip3 install npm   / check if installed nmp -v